vyos/vyos-documentation/docs/configuration/system/syslog.rst

    If logging to a local user account is configured, all defined log messages are display on the console if the local user is logged in, if the user is not logged in, no messages are being displayed.
-For en explanation on :ref:`syslog_facilities` keywords and :ref:`syslog_severity_level` keywords see tables below.
+For an explanation on :ref:`syslog_facilities` keywords and :ref:`syslog_severity_level` keywords see tables below.